 - Year 4 of UFRA-R900 Undergraduate Modern Languages

 - Year 4 of UPOA-M166 Undergraduate Politics, International Studies and Hispanic Studies

-- Year 3 of UPOA-M16H Undergraduate Politics, International Studies and Hispanic Studies (without Year Abroad)
+- Year 3 of UPOA-M16H Undergraduate Politics, International Studies and Hispanic Studies (3 year degree)

 This module is Core optional for: